 Festival tickets can be pricey, especially if you don’t get early bird ones (which often means spending a few hundred pounds on a ticket before you even know the lineup!).

-Volunteering means getting a free ticket for working a couple of shifts stewarding, in a shop, or campaigning for a charity.
-You can do this at most major festivals – for example, Oxfam has volunteering opportunities at 16 of the UK’s best festivals (including Glastonbury!).
+Volunteering means getting a free ticket for working a couple of shifts as a steward, in a shop, or campaigning for a charity.
+You can do this at most major festivals – for example, Oxfam has volunteering opportunities at some of the UK’s best festivals (including Glastonbury!).

 6. Don’t forget your toiletries